Gobd/chrome-virtual-keyboard/README.md

 - **`role="textbox"` Support** - The keyboard now activates on elements with `role="textbox"` in addition to standard input fields (useful for custom form components and accessibility)
 - **Improved iframe Support** - Better handling of keyboard in same-origin iframe scenarios
 - **Efficient DOM Monitoring** - Replaced inefficient polling (scanning entire DOM every second) with MutationObserver for detecting new input fields.
 This uses zero CPU when the page is idle and responds instantly to dynamically added inputs
+- **Cursor Positioning** - Type anywhere in a field, not just at the end.
+Drag on the spacebar to move the cursor
-- **Open Button** - Floating keyboard button in the lower-right corner to manually show the keyboard at any time
+- **Open Button** - Optional floating keyboard button in the lower-right corner to manually show the keyboard (can be disabled in settings)
-- **`.com` Button** - Quick-insert ".com" when typing in the URL bar
+- **`.com` Button** - Quick-insert ".com" when typing in email fields or the URL bar

-- **Simplified Settings** - Removed options for small movable keyboard and auto-trigger delay.
-The keyboard now always auto-triggers on focus and touch events work automatically
+All features from the original extension are preserved.

 ## Permissions